1. Accessibility Directorate

 Education Standard Development Committee

-The Education Standard Development Committee is assisting the Accessibility Advisory Board with making recommendations to the Minister of Justice on the content and implementation of a proposed standard to prevent and remove barriers to accessibility in early childhood, primary, secondary, and post-secondary education.
+The Education Standard Development Committee helped the Accessibility Advisory Board make recommendations to the Minister of Justice on creating and implementing an accessibility standard in education.

 Recommendations to the Minister of Justice